tsmith512/tsmithcreative/_posts/2018-04-16-dc-nashville.md

 ![Aerate](/assets/blog/drupalcon-nashville/aerate-noshadow.png)

-We also had stickers for the newly released [Aerate][AE] frontend performance auditing tool.
+We also had info about the newly released [Aerate][AE] frontend performance auditing tool.
 Evan Willhite, its maintainer, was also at the booth ready to talk, but I think with all the hubbub over the VR demos, Aerate didn't get as much attention as I wish it had.